KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 #### 7.5.2 Bagging model

-Now, I am building more than just a single tree like in the decision tree section.
-Every single tree
+Now, I am building more than just a single tree by using the “bagging” method.

-A method is called *bagging* which stands for “Bootstrap Aggregating”.
-This method randomly samples the training set multiple times (with replacement, means after taking sample for the first model, the data is put back to be sampled for second model).
-Ultimately, many decion tree models are built, and the results of these models will be combined to make the best prediction.
+The *bagging* stands for “Bootstrap Aggregating”.
+This method samples the training set multiple times, randomly with replacement and build multiple trees.
+The decision of any classification will be based on the overall result of all the trees.

 **Model building**

-The model is built and showing following feature.
+Building the model:

 ``` r
 set.seed(123)